AstrlJelly/school/README.md

 # school
-some tests to track my progress for school :)
+some tests to track my progress for school here's the [website](astrljelly.github.io/school) that all of the html5+javascript makes